clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 almost a decade.

-While Clojure provides a whole toolbelt of concurrency features of its own, it certain cases the best solution is to use an existing `j.u.c.` class or even build a new abstraction on top of `j.u.c.` building blocks.
+While Clojure provides a whole toolbelt of concurrency features of its own, in certain cases the best solution is to use an existing `j.u.c.` class or even build a new abstraction on top of `j.u.c.` building blocks.

-`j.u.c.` consists of multiple parts that cover common concurrent programming patterns and use cases: from thread pools (a.k.a. *executors*) to synchronization classes, to atomic variables, to concurrent collections to the Fork/Join framework.
+`j.u.c.` consists of multiple parts that cover common concurrent programming patterns and use cases: from thread pools (a.k.a. *executors*) to synchronization classes, to atomic variables, to concurrent collections, to the Fork/Join framework.